-Kodiak is a blue-collar town, with 51.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Kodiak is generally considered to be a blue-collar town.
+51.70% of the Kodiak workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kodiak is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Kodiak who work in office and administrative support (10.87%), sales jobs (5.83%), and management occupations (5.03%).

-Kodiak is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Kodiak is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 12.51 minutes getting to work every day.

 Kodiak is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Kodiak overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Kodiak, 22.21% have at least a bachelor's degree.

 The per capita income in Kodiak in 2018 was $32,699, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $130,796 for a family of four.
 However, Kodiak contains both very wealthy and poor people as well.